-Empathy is about experiencing the emotional perspective of another, like “walking in someone else’s shoes”.
-Compassion involves empathy, it also includes acting.
-For instance, we may notice someone drop their shopping and offer to help.
+Empathy is about experiencing another person’s emotional perspective, like “walking in someone else’s shoes”.
+Compassion involves empathy and acts of kindness.
+For instance, we may feel sorry for someone who has dropped their shopping and offer to help.

-Understanding the feelings of others reaches right back to our early ancestors when emotions evolved to support social bonding and collaboration.
-Interestingly, scientists have also found empathy in other animals including great apes, dolphins, elephants, dogs, and even rodents.
-The recent neurobiological discovery of mirror neurons explains how we pick up on what others are feeling in our own bodies.
-Similar to a radio receiver, we’re all vulnerable to picking up the expressed emotions of people around us.
+Understanding others’ feelings dates back to our early ancestors when emotions such as empathy evolved to support social bonding and collaboration.
+Interestingly, scientists have also found empathy in other animals, including great apes, dolphins, elephants, dogs, and even rodents.
+The recent neurobiological discovery of mirror neurons explains how we perceive others’ emotions in our own bodies.
+Like a radio receiver, we are all vulnerable to picking up the expressed emotions of people around us.
 This even works remotely; watching someone taking part in a stressful event on television can cause anxiety and produce symptoms of stress, including rising levels of the stress hormone cortisol.
 Emotions can also be unconsciously shared over social media.
-In one experiment researchers found that when timeline stories were manipulated to be more negative than usual, user posts tended to be more negative.
+In one experiment, researchers found that when timeline stories were made more negative than usual, user posts tended to be more negative.

-We can experience emotional empathy, where we feel the same as another person, and cognitive empathy, where we simply understand in a more detached way, which is the definition of sympathy.
+We can experience emotional empathy, where we feel the same as another person, and cognitive empathy, where we understand in a more detached way; this is the definition of sympathy.
 For example, sympathy cards often have the message, “Thinking of you”.

-Of course, empathy can be positive when you feel the positive emotions of others.
+Of course, empathy can be positive when you feel others’ positive emotions.
 For instance, when someone full of energy and happiness enters a room.
 Clearly understanding and empathising with how other people feel is important, but if this means taking on other people’s feelings that do not serve us, then what is the point?
-If you try and help someone full of anxiety, but feel anxious yourself, are you really helping or hindering the situation?
+If you try to help someone who is full of anxiety, but feel anxious yourself, are you really helping or hindering the situation?

-Although empathy and compassion are often used interchangeably, the differences are that:
+Although empathy and compassion are often used interchangeably, the differences can be clarified as:

 - Empathy is feeling with the other person, tends to be reactive and passive, and feelings are less regulated.